Gloucestershire's Climate Change Strategy

 - Our Climate Change Policy and Action Plan

-Later this year, we will also be launching our public campaign which aims to encourage residents of Gloucestershire to make changes that help tackle climate change – watch this space!
+In the near future, we will also be launching our public campaign which aims to encourage residents of Gloucestershire to make changes that help tackle climate change – watch this space!

 If you have any questions about the strategy and the work we are doing, contact us at email@example.com or if you would like to receive our updates, subscribe here.